trelau/AFEM/README.md

 # AFEM — Airframe Finite Element Modeler
-The AFEM application is an airframe modeling and FEM generation tool developed by Laughlin Research, LLC.
-AFEM enables the use of high-order structural analysis in the early phases of aircraft design.
+AFEM is a "fit-for-purpose" engineering development toolkit designed to support the use of high-order structural analysis during the early phases of aircraft conceptual design.
+As a development toolkit, it provides the engineer with a flexible, modular, and extensible library of components and tools to rapidly build a useful structural model.
+It is **not** an end-user GUI application, but rather a library enabling engineers to rapidly build their own application specific tools and processes, encoding their own design rules and best practices along the way.

 Although AFEM targets airframe design and analysis applications, really only the ``afem.structure`` and ``afem.oml`` packages directly support that cause.